KhronosGroup/Vulkan-Loader/BUILD.md

 #### Use `cmake` to create the VS project files

-Switch to the top of the cloned repository directory, create a build directory and generate the VS project files:
+Switch to the top of the cloned repository directory, create a build directory and generate the VS project files.
+When generating the project files, the location to a Vulkan-Headers install directory must be provided.
+This can be done by setting the environment variable `VULKAN_HEADERS_INSTALL_DIR` or by setting it as a CMake flag.
+In either case, the variable should point to the installation directory of the Vulkan-Headers repo:

     cd Vulkan-Loader
     mkdir build
     cd build
-    cmake ..
+    cmake -DVULKAN_HEADERS_INSTALL_DIR=C:\SampleDir ..

 As it starts generating the project files, `cmake` responds with something like: